Essay Reading & Writing Assignments

 Purpose: set a policy for your college

 Sources: Parker, Davis, and 3 more sources.
-10 citations minimum
+10 citations minimum.
+1 discussion footnote required.

 Ethnic Housing Resources